hrydgard/ppsspp-site/docs/settings/graphics.md

 Not generally recommended for use, only use on very low-power devices.
 Will automatically vary frameskip from 0 up to the current frameskip setting.

-### Alternative speed
+### Alternative speed 1/2

 Lets you set an alternative speed to play at, that can be toggled with a bindable key or button.

 Useful for passing very tricky sections in games in slow motion, or for speeding things up in a more predictable manner than using the unlimited fast-forward key.

 Unfortunately due to how the way this works, audio will glitch and crackle at any other speed than 100%.
+This can be reduced by setting "Playback mode" to "Smooth" in Audio settings.

 ## Lens flare occlusion